hiekata-lab/freight-carbon-tax-sd-model/docs/parameters.md

 - **Value:** `0`
 - **Units:** `1/month`
 - **Description:** Rate at which vehicles lose efficiency in the absence of improvements.
-The model doesn't consider any degradation of fuel efficiency in the current version.
+The 10-year time horizon and lack of an explicit fleet age structure make degradation effects negligible.

 ### Tau Eff